FayeAlangi/iOS/README.md

 # iOS
-This repo contains some iOS applications I have developed using UIKit.
+This repo contains some iOS applications I have developed using UIKit and SwiftUI.